DFE-Digital/bat-design-history/app/posts/manage-school-placements/2024-02-22-adding-placements.md

 If users change the subject level, they must also change the subject before returning to the ‘Check your answers’ page.

-If a user returns to a previous answer using the change link, their entered information is pre-populated.
+If a user returns to a previous answer using the change link, the information they entered is pre-populated.

 When the ‘Publish placement’ button is selected, the placement is saved and published.

 ### Changing placement details

-To change the placement details, users can select the change link on the placement details page.
+Users can select the change link on the placement details page to change the placement details.

-If users use the change link, they will return to their answer and the information they previously entered is pre-populated.
+If users use the change link, they will return to their answer, and the information they previously entered is pre-populated.

 When finished, the user sees the ‘Continue’ button, which should return them to the check answers page.